 - Autoscaling: Enabling this feature allows Databricks to dynamically reallocate workers for the cluster depending on the current load demand - Auto termination: Specify an inactivity period, after which the cluster will terminate automatically.
-Alternatively, you can enable the option Terminate cluster on context destroy in the Create Databricks Environment node configuration dialog, to terminate the cluster when the Spark Context is destroyed, e.g. when the Destroy Spark Context node is executed.
-For more information on the Terminate cluster on context destroy checkbox or the Destroy Spark Context node, please check the Advanced section. - The autoscaling and auto termination features, along with other features during cluster creation might not be available in the free Databricks community edition. - All users that want to create a Spark context need the "Can Manage" permission to be able to upload KNIME job jars.
+Alternatively, you can enable the option Terminate cluster on contextdestroy in the Create Databricks Environment node configuration dialog, to terminate the cluster when the Spark Context is destroyed, e.g. when the Destroy Spark Context node is executed.
+For more information on the Terminate cluster on context destroycheckbox or the Destroy Spark Context node, please check the Advanced section.

+All users that want to create a Spark context need the "Can Manage" permission to be able to upload KNIME job jars.
 For more details see the Databricks documentation.